 Award Winning Sell Side M&A Firm

-sell side M&A firm in NY NJWhat is a Sell Side M&A firm?
-And, what is the Sell Side M&A Process, and how does that compare to a Buy-Side M&A Process?
+What is a Sell-Side M&A firm?
+What is the Sell-Side M&A Process, and how does it compare to a Buy-Side M&A Process?

 Sell Side M&A Firm